Piping Plover - Charadrius melodus

 - Skaar, P.D.
 1969.
 Birds of the Bozeman latilong: a compilation of data concerning the birds which occur between 45 and 46 N. latitude and 111 and 112 W. longitude, with current lists for Idaho, Montana, Wyoming, impinging Montana counties and Yellowstone National Park.
 Bozeman, MT.
 132 p.

 - Smith, W. 1990.
-Piping Plover survey on the Medicine Lake National Wildlife Refuge and the Northeast Montana Wetland Management District in 1990.
-14pp + maps and figures
+Piping plover survey on the Medicine Lake National Wildlife Refuge and the Northeast Montana Wetland Management District in 1990.
+14 p. + maps and figures.

 - Stewart, R.E.
 1975.
 Breeding birds of North Dakota.
 Tri-College Center for Environmental Studies, Fargo, North Dakota.
 295 pp.

 - Stewart, R.E. and H.A.
 Kantrud.
 1972.
 Population estimates of breeding birds in North Dakota.
 The Auk 89(4):766-788.

 - Tanino, L. and M.J.
 Rabenberg.
 1998.
 Alkali Lake piping plover recovery project stateline surveys and recruitment study on Medicine Lake National Wildlife Refuge and NE Montana wetland management district 1998.
 7 p.

 - Thompson, D.B.A.
 1983.
 Prey assessment by plovers (Charadriidae): net rate of energy intake and vulnerability to kleptoparasites.
 Animal Behavior 31(4):1226-1236.